 sort -u | wc -l

-Your homepage should optimize for “what do we want Google to rank?”
-Pick:
+Optimize the homepage around one question: “what do we most want Google to rank?”
+Choose:

 - 6-8 featured articles (your highest-value content)

-- 4-6 pillar pages (canonical "start here" pages per topic)
+- 4-6 pillar pages (canonical "start here" page per topic cluster)

 - 4-6 footer essentials (privacy, terms, sitemap, RSS, contact)

-Total: ~25-30 deliberate outbound links.
-Everything else is overflow.
+That is ~25-30 deliberate outbound links.
+Everything else is overflow that belongs on an index page, not the homepage.

 Step 3: Cut aggressively